drlivsi/Ocelot.SignalR.Demo/README.md

 - first browser: http://localhost:5000/
 - second browser: http://localhost:5001/

 Each web client should create a cookie LbCookie.
-Load Balancer (on the Ocelot Api Gateway side) will route each request using this Cookie to the appropriate SignalR Hub.
+Load Balancer (on the Ocelot Api Gateway side) will route each request using LbCookie to the appropriate SignalR Hub.
 Do not forget to check the API Gateway logs:
 - message: 200 (OK) status code, request uri: ws://hub1/chat/negotiate
 - message: 200 (OK) status code, request uri: ws://hub2/chat/negotiate